MicrosoftDocs/defender-docs/defender-office-365/defender-for-office-365-whats-new.md

 - [What's new in Microsoft Defender for Identity](/defender-for-identity/whats-new)
 - [What's new in Microsoft Defender for Cloud Apps](/cloud-app-security/release-notes)

+## August 2024

+- [Use the built-in Report button on legacy Outlook for Windows](submissions-outlook-report-messages.md#use-the-built-in-report-button-in-outlook): Use the built-in Report button in legacy Outlook for Windows client to report messages as phish, junk, and not junk.

 ## July 2024

 - **Tenant Allow/Block List in Microsoft 365 GCC, GCC High, DoD, and Office 365 operated by 21Vianet environments**: The [Tenant Allow/Block List](tenant-allow-block-list-about.md) is now available these environments.
 They are on parity with the WW commercial experiences.